Feda, Norway

-Feda is a village in Kvinesdal municipality in Agder county, Norway.
+Feda is a village in Kvinesdal Municipality in Agder county, Norway.
 The village is located on the north side of the Fedafjorden, about 10 km southwest of the village of Liknes and about 12 km east of the town of Flekkefjord.

-The 0.49 km2 village has a population (2015) of 404, giving the village a population density of 824 PD/km2.
+The 0.53 km2 village has a population (2026) of 457, giving the village a population density of 862 PD/km2.

 The European route E39 highway passes through the village.
 Feda is home to the static inverter plant of HVDC NorNed.
 The station was built close to an existing electrical substation.
-Feda Church is located in the village, serving the southern part of the Kvinesdal municipality.
+Feda Church is located in the village, serving the southern part of the Kvinesdal Municipality.

+History

-From 1900 to 1963 Feda was the administrative centre of Feda municipality.
+From 1900 to 1963, the village of Feda was the administrative centre of the old Feda Municipality.

 Name

 The municipality (originally the parish) is named after the old "Fede" farm.
 The name of the farm comes from the river Fedaelva which flows into the Fedafjorden near the farm.